wandb/docs/docs/guides/launch/setup-launch-sagemaker.md

 Launch jobs sent to Amazon SageMaker are executed as SageMaker Training Jobs with the [CreateTrainingJob API](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html).
 Arguments to the `CreateTrainingJob` API are controlled with the launch queue configuration.

-## Considerations
-* Amazon SageMaker [uses Docker images to execute training jobs](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-training-algo-dockerfile.html).
+Amazon SageMaker [uses Docker images to execute training jobs](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms-training-algo-dockerfile.html).
 Images pulled by SageMaker must be stored in the Amazon Elastic Container Registry (ECR).
 This means that the image you use for training must be stored on ECR.
 To learn more about setting up Launch with ECR see Advanced Agent set up[LINK].

-* Amazon SageMaker requires an IAM execution role.
+Amazon SageMaker requires an IAM execution role.
 The IAM role is used within the SageMaker training job instances to control access to required resources like ECR and Amazon S3.
 Make note of the IAM role ARN.
 You will need to specify the IAM role ARN in your queue configuration.

 <!-- 1.
 Bring your own image (BYOI) and push it to your Amazon ECR repository.
 2. Let the W&B Launch agent build a container for your and push it to your ECR repository.